It was late into the night that I drank aย mixture of what appeared to be pulverized herbs.

 Shamanism is a spirituality that is experienced, not thought about or theorized.
 The internet can be useful in allowing you to look up local practitioners that may offer apprenticeships, though be discerning and aware as this field is open to much trickery.

-For those who can’t find local mentors, I’ll continue writing on this topic – and if you want to go deeper, I explore the shamanic archetype within our Spiritual Wanderer Course.
+For those who can’t find local mentors, I’ll continue writing on this topic โ and if you want to go deeper, I explore the shamanic archetype within our Spiritual Wanderer Course.

 Tell me, do you feel called to this path?
 What initiated you on the shamanic journey?

-2. Shadow & Light Membership: Do you crave consistent support on your spiritual quest?
+2. Shadow & Light Membership: Seeking ongoing support for your spiritual journey?
 Receive weekly intuitive guidance and learn to embrace your whole self, including your shadow side.
-Cultivate deeper self-love with our affordable, personalized support.
+Deepen your self-love and receive personal support from us.

-3. Spiritual Awakening Bundle: Ready to embark on a profound soul-searching adventure?
-Dive into our collection of essential transformative resources!
-Explore five illuminating eBooks and seven in-depth journals, plus unlock two special bonuses to empower your spiritual growth.
+3. Spiritual Awakening Bundle: Ready to soul search and dive deep?
+Access our complete "essentials" collection of beloved journals and eBooks.
+Includes five enlightening eBooks and seven guided journals, plus two special bonuses to further illuminate your path.

 Where can I receive training.
 Wolfcub.